 Introducing Scorecard 2.0

-Curious to hear more?
-Join CPR and the local sponsors of the Scorecards on Thursday, November 29 at 1pm EST for the free Virtual Summit: Scorecard on Payment Reform 2.0- Results from Colorado, New Jersey, and Virginia Pilots.
+Curious about results?
+Download National and State scorecards, or watch the recording from the free Virtual Summit: Scorecard on Payment Reform 2.0- Results from Colorado, New Jersey, and Virginia Pilots.

 - How much and what types of payment reforms were occurring in 2016, and

 - Whether these payment reforms are having their intended impact on the quality, efficiency, and cost of health care for both the commercial and Medicaid sectors.